 Bruce is from Chicago and graduated from Columbia and the Stanford Graduate School of Business.

 A powerhouse of tireless can-do enthusiasm, Lasse brings a blend of business, technical, and people skills.
 His 20+ years of experience in the software industry includes leadership roles at both Sun Microsystems and Texas Instruments.
 He was also the co-founder and CTO of Gravityrock.
-His passion and vision for entrepreneurship ensures ForgeRock is always ready to execute and deliver.
+Lasse tends to be in a good mood regardless of the time of day, and he believes that everything is possible, the impossible just takes more time.
+How’s that for inspiration!
+When you see a ball of energy wearing converse and a ForgeRock t-shirt, you know it’s Lasse.
 Did we mention he also used to play the keyboard in a band?

 Jonathan held key roles in a variety of large identity projects before co-founding ForgeRock in Norway, running finance and operations and then relocating to build the ForgeRock engineering lab in Bristol.
 He believes that awesome humans are the basis of great companies, and has spent the ForgeRock years proving this.
 He has sat on several voluntary, political and private boards and founded a handful of small companies in the past, but thinks ForgeRock is the best thing since sliced bread.
 Jonathan is a qualified youth and community worker, and has a degree in Informatics from the University of Oslo, Norway.